joshuachenzhao/cypto_bank/README.md

     - most of time has been spend on achieving a robust banking system and features that required, unfortunately I don't have enough time left to write more tests, increase CyptoBank test coverage is my current task.
-    - second one, I will add more seeds to the project, giving the time limit, I decide to spend the last part to documentation.
     - currently, user authentication is session based, with simple but secure user authentication method, using email and hashed password, with session renew.
 If with more time, I would prefer implement token based